-Why read this? : When you try to introduce new ideas in marketing, barriers often go up.
+Why read this? : Barriers often go up when you try to introduce new ideas in marketing.
 Your ideas can get bogged down in politics and fear of change.
 Read this story to learn how one marketing manager overcomes 5 common barriers to new ideas.
-Learn how to work with objections and get the objectors on board with your plan.
+Learn how to deal with objections, and get the objectors on board with your plan.

 In our alternative 4Ps of marketing article, we shared how internal politics is often a real barrier to marketing progress.

 You run into people with different levels and types of expertise.
 Different points of view.
 All thinking they’re right and you’re wrong.
-Lots of opinions that hold up decisions and slow down progress.
+Lots of opinions which hold up decisions and slow down progress.